Gazaway Bugg Lamar: Postwar years

 After the war ended, Lamar was arrested and held for three months as a suspect in the assassination of President Abraham Lincoln.
+During his time, his home was plundered by federal troops.
 After he was allowed to return to Savannah, he worked to re-establish his business and reclaim his confiscated cotton, which was held in warehouses in Georgia and Florida.
 He was arrested by the military occupation of the Reconstruction era on charges of "stealing government property and trying to bribe a government official."
-He was convicted and sentenced by a military commission and was returned to prison.
-President Andrew Johnson commuted his sentence a few days before the president's term expired.
+He was convicted and sentenced to five years in prison by a military commission.
+President Andrew Johnson overturned his conviction in 1869.